cympfh/cumin/README.md

 // struct is a Fixed schema
 struct Person {
     name: String,
-    sex: Sex,
+    sex: Sex = Sex::Other,  // can have default value
     age: Nat,
 }

+// Enum Value
-// "Male" or "Female" or "Other" enum Sex {
+// Exact One of "Male", "Female" or "Other" enum Sex {
     Male,
     Female,